FLEAS, TICKS AND PETS: learn how to protect your pet, yourself and your home

 Fleas thrive in warm, humid weather.
 Under these conditions, each female flea can lay up to thirty eggs a day.
 Each egg can mature and begin reproducing within thirty days in warm weather.
 During a mild winter, flea eggs and larvae can incubate for up to six months – waiting to mature in better weather.
 Southerners fight fleas all year, with battles peaking between May and October.

-Signs: Examine Rascal’s skin and favorite sleeping areas for flea dirt (droppings the parasites leave behind) which looks like black pepper and tiny white grains of “salt” which are flea eggs.
+Signs: Examine your pet’s skin and favorite sleeping areas for flea dirt (droppings the parasites leave behind) which looks like black pepper and tiny white grains of “salt” which are flea eggs.

 You also may see areas of inflammation or small red dots on your pet’s skin.
-This can indicate a particular sensitivity or allergy to flea bites, so Rascal will be even more miserable than most pets attacked by fleas.
+This can indicate a particular sensitivity or allergy to flea bites; these pets will be even more miserable than normal animals.

 Flea bites itch, so animals scratch and chew in vain attempts to relieve the irritation.
-Depending on Rascal’s sensitivity, intense scratching may be a signal of a few flea bites or of a major infestation.
+Intense scratching may be a signal of a few flea bites or of a major infestation.
 But even “a few” is too many!

 To Remove A Flea: Remove the offending parasite and flea dirt using a fine-toothed metal or plastic flea comb.
 Crush the flea, or dip the entire comb into pure rubbing alcohol or flea spray.
 Plain water DOES NOT kill fleas.

 Dangers: Severe flea infestation can cause anemia and even death, especially in very small or very old animals.
 Pets of all ages experience great discomfort and stress from lack of rest.
 Some pets experience allergic reactions to flea saliva; others develop infections from the constant biting and scratching.
-Fleas also transmit tapeworms; when Rascal swallows a flea, the tapeworm eggs it carries will mature in your pet’s intestinal tract.
+Fleas also transmit tapeworms; when fleas are swallowed, the tapeworm eggs it carries will mature in your pet’s intestinal tract.

 Treatment/Prevention: Inflamed areas and open sores should be seen and treated by your veterinarian.
-Never use a flea-fighting product anywhere on your pet if Rascal has any open sores.
+Never use a flea-fighting product anywhere on open sores.

-Because of the relentless life cycle of fleas, you cannot rid your pet of these parasites unless you also treat the environment in which Rascal lives.
+Because of the relentless life cycle of fleas, you cannot rid your pet of these parasites unless you also treat the environment as well.

 Choose Your Weapons

-Selecting your weapons can be frustrating; the pros and cons are difficult to balance.
+Selecting the right product to fight fleas and ticks can be frustrating; the pros and cons are difficult to balance.
 You must consider product contents as well as the best product type for your situation.

 Flea-fighting products are designed to kill parasites or to repel them.
 Few can do both.
 Combining chemicals used on or around your pet can be dangerous; only combine products of the same brand, line, and content.
 However, combinations of some kind are usually necessary since you must protect your pet and your pet’s environment.